BizzNEST/watsonville-bizznest-scheduler/README.md

-# Project Title
+# Watsonville Scheduler Application

-A brief description of what this project does and who it's for.
+An application to organize the weekly meetups between the interns of different locations and departments.

 ## Table of Contents